popgenmethods/momi2/README.md

 ## TODO

-* Fix tutorial.py
+* Fix text of tutorial.py
 * Fix likelihood.py documentation
 * Few tests checking `Demography._pulse_probs()`.
 Change `test.demo_utils.simple_admixture_demo()` to use a direct pulse event.
 * `import logging`
-* Use KL-divergence from data instead of log-likelihood (as it is already on a natural scale; useful for having a generic stepsize in SGD)
 * optimization method that sequentially fits larger subsets of the data. use ftol=std of log likelihood to stop. use empirical entropy as proxy for log likelihood, when computing the standard deviation